 Bennett Mountain WSA encompasses 6,003 acres of BLM-administered land near Rawlins.
 This WSA is characterized by steep rock ledges and walls with several drainages.
 The WSA is predominately natural, with few human footprints.
-Motorized travel is strictly prohibited along with mineral entry.
 (BLM, 2017a)

 Encampment River Canyon WSA